Wisdom teeth

 Image credit: Wikimedia Commons

-If they are not causing you any problems, there is usually no need to get your wisdom removed.
-However, you may not notice some problems, such as decay, so it’s important to see your dentist regularly.
+If they're not causing you any problems, there is often no need to get your wisdom teeth removed.
+However, you may not notice some problems, eg, decay, so it’s important to see your dentist regularly.
+Upper and lower wisdom teeth are different, so sometimes lower wisdom teeth need to be removed but not the upper ones, or the other way around.

 If it’s likely that your wisdom teeth will cause problems in the future, your dentist may recommend you have them removed before you experience problems.
-It is also easier to remove wisdom teeth when you are younger as bone is less flexible and healing is slower in older people.
+It's also easier to remove wisdom teeth when you are younger as bone is less flexible and healing is slower in older people.

 If your wisdom teeth are to be left in place, but are at risk, you will need to get your teeth checked regularly.